Dole Air Race: Trouble and confidence before the race

-Meanwhile, Mildred Doran, Auggy Pedlar, and navigator Manley Lawing were flying into Oakland on August 6 when their aircraft developed engine trouble due to fouled spark plugs.
+Meanwhile, Mildred Doran, Auggy Pedlar, and navigator Manley Lawing were flying into Oakland when their aircraft developed engine trouble due to fouled spark plugs.
 They successfully landed near Mendota in a wheat field in the San Joaquin Valley, but damaged the landing gear in the process and had trouble making repairs because they no longer had any tools.
 Doran went to Modesto, California to secure tools and a mechanic; she quipped "We threw [the tools] off at Long Beach because they were in the way and cluttering things up."
-Lawing, chief aerographer and meteorologist at Naval Air Station North Island, was later replaced by Vilas R. Knope when Lawing could not satisfy the race committee of his navigational skills.
+Lawling was later replaced by Vilas R. Knope when Lawing could not satisfy the race committee of his navigational skills.
 He reportedly got lost over Oakland.

 James L. Giffin announced he needed US$15,000 to complete a giant triplane under construction in July 1927; at the time, he was planning to fly it from Los Angeles to Tokyo via Hawaii.
-The motors of the triplane, by then named Pride of Los Angeles, were installed in early August.
 After a short test flight on August 10, Giffin confidently predicted they would rest upon arrival in Honolulu, then continue to Australia nonstop, a distance of 4100 mi.
 Giffin's intended final destination was Paris, a flight of 30 days in total via Borneo, India, Constantinople, and Rome.

-Frank Clarke's biplane Miss Hollydale completed a roundtrip test flight from Los Angeles to San Diego without incident on August 4.
-Captain and Mrs. Erwin announced they would be departing Dallas in the Dallas Spirit for Oakland on August 6 or 7, planning to continue around the world via Tokyo after the race to Hawaii.